-Lynd Resources intends to conduct a small-scale exploration drilling programme within its granted EPM 26403.
-As part of this programme, an initial two drill pads will be constructed.
-Should results from this drilling prove encouraging, a further drill pad will be installed.
+Lynd Resources intends to conduct a small-scale exploration drilling programme within their granted EPM 26192 and EPM 26195.
+As part of this programme, at least one drill pad will be constructed within each project.
+Should results from this drilling prove encouraging, an additional drill pad will be installed within each EPM.
 To access these sites, a 3m wide access track will be constructed.

-Disturbance areas are detailed in Table 2 of this Report and are summarised below:
+Disturbance areas are detailed in Table 2 and Table 3 of this Report and are summarised below:

-- Drill pads initially 0.12ha (2 x 20m x 30m) up to a maximum of three drill pads (a further 0.06ha) - Access track initially 3.8ha (to access the first two drill pads), with an additional 0.54ha of disturbance for the final drill pad should it be required. - Temporary fuel storage and laydown area 0.04ha (20m x 20m) - Temporary mobile campsite 0.04ha (20m x 20m)
+- Drill pads at least 0.06ha (1 x 20m x 30m) up to a maximum of two drill pads (a further 0.06ha) for each of the two projects. - Access track - Chaquilla: minimum 0.17ha (to access the Chaquilla 1 drill pad), with an additional 0.14ha of disturbance for the extra drill pad should it be required; - Cochabamba: initially 1.50ha (to access the initial Cochabamba 1 drill pad), with an additional 0.14ha of disturbance for the extra drill pad should it be required. - Temporary fuel storage and laydown area 0.04ha (20m x 20m) (on both Chaquilla and Cochabamba). - Temporary mobile campsite 0.04ha (20m x 20m) (on both Chaquilla and Cochabamba).

-Therefore, the initial total disturbance for three target sites is 4ha, with a maximum disturbance total of 4.6ha.
+Therefore, the minimum total disturbance for Chaquilla project is 0.31ha, with a maximum disturbance total of 0.79ha.
+While, the initial total disturbance for Cochabamba project is 1.64ha, with a maximum disturbance total of 1.9ha.
 The vast majority of this is created by the access track to the drill sites which has been minimised to a 3m wide corridor to limit broader disturbance.
 The largest area of disturbance in any one location is 0.06ha (20m x 30m), which is the size of the drill pad.